-The sum of biological and physical factors along with the chemical interactions that affect an organism is known as the environment.
-All components of biosphere interact with each other in an organized manner.
+The sum of biological and physical factors, along with the chemical interactions that affect an organism is known as the environment.
+All components of biosphere interact with each other in an organised manner.
 This organised interaction assures the survival of an organism that may result in the gradual evolution of the respective organism in the biosphere.
+Learn more about our Environment from AP Class 10 Biology Chapter 9 Our Environment.

 In an ecosystem, the energy-rich food passes from producers to the consumers stepwise, with respect to their food relationships.
 A depiction of this is given below